sebug/ardscraper/README.md

 compile with

-scalac -cp jars/tagsoup-1.2.1.jar ArdScraper.scala
+ant

 Example usage:

-scala -cp .:jars/tagsoup-1.2.1.jar Weekend "Tatort" "Granit"
+scala -cp build:jars/tagsoup-1.2.1.jar ArdScraper "Tatort" "Granit"

 output:

 http://mvideos.daserste.de/videoportal/Film/c_370000/374425/format579609.mp4

 which you can then fetch, for example, with curl -O

+I also did a small launchable app.
+This requires the java application bundler https://java.net/projects/appbundler/downloads

 Deutsch
 -------